 A Devoted Family Man and Community Advocate

-In 2001, Hiram made history by becoming the first Latino elected to public office in Queens.
-His honors extended to represent Rego Park, Corona, East Elmhurst, and Elmhurst in the New York City Council.
+In 2001, Hiram became the first Latino elected to public office in Queens.
+Representing Corona, East Elmhurst, and Elmhurst in the New York City Council.

 About Hiram